technosaurus/gameswf/tu-testbed/dumbuild/README.txt

 dumbuild is a minimal build tool for building C++ programs.
 The goals
 include:

 * Small and self-contained.
+Easy to embed in larger open-source projects -- no external dependencies, no license restrictions.

 * Simple and sane config language.

 * Easily hackable and extendable by C++ programmers.

 * Support Windows, Linux and Mac OSX out of the box.
+Bootstraps itself if necessary using a simple batch file or shell script.

-* Not gratuituously slow.
+* Reliable and fast.
+Use it as your everyday build tool.

 Getting dumbuild
 ================